How to Set the Right Price for your Services

 But what if you feel deeply called to help single mothers get off benefits and change the lives of the next generation by turning their own lives around?
 Well, you can hardly charge them £10,000 – they just couldn’t afford your fees, no matter how much you worked on your sales conversations.

 I know I bang on about it all the time, but this is why knowing your ideal client is so important.

 Because your pricing needs to be at the level that is affordable and makes sense for the client group that you serve (and in fact ideally it will be a bit of a stretch for them).

 As a personal example, a few years ago I started working with a mentor who helped me to really understand the value of my work and I designed (and started to sell) programmes priced at £5,000 £10,000 and £25,000.

 But what I came to realise is that I have a deep emotional connection to a particular “ideal client”.
 And my ideal client is normally in the very early stages of her business and struggling to get it off the ground so £10,000 or £25,000 didn’t make sense for her.
-Yes, I knew that I was “worth” it, and that in the long term she would see the results, but it was a level of investment she found it so difficult to stretch to that by pricing myself at that level I was cutting myself off from a lot of the people with whom Ido my best work.
+Yes, I knew that I was “worth” it, and that in the long term she would see the results, but it was a level of investment she would find so difficult to stretch to, that by pricing myself at that level, I was cutting myself off from a lot of the people with whom I do my best work.

-As a result of deepening my understanding of my ideal client prices have actually been reducing over recent years as I find ways to make my work more and more accessible to this ideal client group (keep watching this space, there’s more to come on this one!).
-This feels comfortable and congruent to me as I know I’m reaching the people where I know I can bring the most magic and make the biggest difference.
+As a result of deepening my understanding of my ideal client, my prices actually reduced.
+This feels comfortable and congruent to me as I know I’m reaching the people who I know I can bring the most magic and make the biggest difference to.